Speed Racer (film): Retrospective reappraisal

 About the movie's reception, Christina Ricci said: "I think I was aware of the disconnect that was going on at the time, and I was sort of watching and...
 Not that I expected that, but I knew that there would be problems, because I knew that people were expecting something very different than what was actually going to be delivered."

 The film has appeared periodically on lists of underrated films.
 Speed Racer was elected the third most underrated film of the 2000s by Den of Geek's N.P.
 Horton, which called it "a game-changing film which redefined and reconceptualised the film form as we know it".
 Nick Hyman, writing for Metacritic, included the film on its list of "movies that critics got wrong" calling it "a cult classic in the making".
 It was described as "nearly unmatched [...] insofar as action/adventure/family films go" by Alejandro Stepenberg from JoBlo.com, while Slates Chris Wade named it "an underrated masterpiece", stating that the Wachowskis "made a brilliant visual cartoon that dares to ask that you take it seriously".

-Annalee Newitz of io9 analyzed the ten reasons why they believe the film to be an "unsung masterpiece", including its visuals, humor, and political themes.
+Scott Tobias, who gave Speed Racer a mixed review in The A.V.
+Club upon its release, calling its visual effects "visionary" despite saying the film was "much of the time unwatchable", reassessed the film more positively in a 2021 article for The Reveal, stating:"But that’s the thing about cutting-edge work: Not everyone is ready for the future, even if they suspect they’re seeing it.
+Over time, Speed Racer has no longer seemed like a “big, indigestible lump” because my metabolism for processing images has changed, and its hummingbird flutter of montages, superimpositions, and visual effects is more legible."Annalee Newitz of io9 analyzed the ten reasons why they believe the film to be an "unsung masterpiece", including its visuals, humor, and political themes.
 Tor.com's Dexter Palmer considered the possibility that the film is a "misunderstood art film", highlighting its color scheme that is a "pleasure" and the fact it does not try to seem real.
-Palmer lauded it because he does not think films must imitate reality, and ultimately said it is "an extreme reminder of what films, and especially fantasy and science fiction films, can place on screen" and that it is "a refreshing change of pace" in film industry.
+Palmer lauded it because he does not think films must imitate reality, and ultimately said it is "an extreme reminder of what films, and especially fantasy and science fiction films, can place on screen" and that it is "a refreshing change of pace" in the film industry.
 Collider's Kayti Burt ranked it at No. 30 of Best Hollywood Blockbusters of the 21st Century stating, "While other blockbusters of the year (and the decade) worked to ground their fantastical premises in a gritty, realistic setting, Speed Racer leaned hard in the other direction."